 Legal Disclaimer

-The information on this website is provided for general informational purposes only and does not constitute legal or professional advice.
+The information on this website is provided for general informational purposes only.
+It does not constitute legal or professional advice.
 We do not guarantee the accuracy, timeliness, or completeness of the information provided.
 You should always seek the advice of a professional consultant or attorney regarding your specific situation.
-Use of this website is at your own risk and is subject to our Terms of Use.
+Use of this website is at your own risk and subject to our Terms of Use.

 Cancellation & Refund Policy

-• Cancellations: Cancellations will be considered only if the request is made immediately after placing the order.
-Cancellation requests may not be entertained if the orders have been communicated to vendors/merchants and the shipping process has started.
+• Cancellations will be considered only if the request is made immediately after placing the order.
+However, the cancellation request may not be entertained if the orders have been communicated to the vendors/merchants and they have initiated the process of shipping them.

-• Non-Cancellable Items: Cancellation requests are not accepted for perishable items like flowers or eatables.
-However, refunds or replacements may be considered if the customer can demonstrate that the quality of the product delivered is not satisfactory.
+• S S AUDITORS AND TAX CONSULTANTS does not accept cancellation requests for perishable items like flowers, eatables etc. However, refund/replacement can be made if the customer establishes that the quality of product delivered is not good.

 Legal Disclaimer